bilozorov/hse/TF_of_IB/_Internationalization Strategies/1_High_Level_Pros_Cons copy.md

-# All Level Internationalization Strategies
+# High Level Internationalization Strategies

 1. Trade Strategies
-   - Trade in Goods:
+   - Trade in Goods
-     - Import
-     - Export
-     - Turnkey Operations
-   - Trade in Services:
+   - Trade in Services
-     - Licensing
-     - Franchising
-     - Subcontracting or Outsourcing
-     - Management Contracts
-     - Engineering
-     - Leasing
-     - Banking/Insurance
-     - Transport
-     - Tourism

 2. Cooperative Strategies
-   - Strategic Alliances without Equity Investment (contracctual JVs):
+   - Strategic Alliances without Equity Investment (contracctual JVs)
-     - Joint Production and/or Marketing
-     - R&D Cooperation and Technology Swaps
-     - Informal Alliances
    - Strategic Alliances with Equity Investment (also connected to 3.
-Investment Strategies):
-     - Joint Ventures
-     - Joint Equity Swaps
-     - Affiliated Companies
-     - Satellite Enterprises
-     - Minority Investment Alliances
+Investment Strategies)
 3. Investment Strategies
-   - Strategies of Ownership and Control (Wholly Owned):
+   - Strategies of Ownership and Control (Wholly Owned)
-     - Greenfield Operations:
-       - Subsidiaries
-       - Branches
-       - Representative Offices
-     - Brownfield Operations:
-       - Acquisitions
-       - Mergers

 ---

-## Pros and Cons of Internationalization Strategies in the Renewable Energy Sector (Based on possible PESTEL Analysis):
+## Pros and Cons of High Level Internationalization Strategies in the Renewable Energy Sector (Based on possible PESTEL Analysis):

 1. Trade Strategies
    - Trade in Goods: